-- 24. Successful completion of the Level 1 Certificate will also grant the Associate prosecutor five years accreditation under the QASA at Level 1 of the scheme, valid from the date of Certification. - 25.
-The Officer will notify an applicant in writing of the decision.
+- 24. The Officer will notify an applicant in writing of the decision.
 Where the application has been approved the notification shall include confirmation that the applicant has been registered as an Associate Prosecutor and may exercise the powers awarded under the Level 1 Certificate.
 Where the application is unsuccessful, the notification shall set out the reasons and any preconditions to the consideration of any subsequent application.
-Where an application has been unsuccessful the applicant may apply for reconsideration in accordance with Rules 46 and 47. - 26.
+Where an application has been unsuccessful the applicant may apply for reconsideration in accordance with the Admissions and Licensing Committee Rules. - 25.
 Approximately 4 to 6 weeks after designation the Associate Prosecutor will undertake a Bail Course.
-The course will meet the course outcomes which appear at Appendix 3.
+The course will meet the course outcomes which appear at appendix 3.
 Prior to attendance on the course applicants will observe bail hearings.
-A copy of the observation grid appears at Appendix 2.
-The courses will be assessed against assessment criteria which appear at Appendix 4.
-Associate Prosecutors may not undertake bail applications until they are assessed as competent to do so. - 27.
+A copy of the observation grid appears at appendix 2.
+The courses will be assessed against assessment criteria which appear at appendix 4.
+Associate Prosecutors may not undertake bail applications until they are assessed as competent to do so. - 26.
 Subsequently the Associate Prosecutor will undertake a Youth Course and a Youth Bail course which will conclude with an assessment of advocacy skills in the context of youth hearings.
-The Youth Course and Youth Bail Course will meet the course outcomes which appear at Appendix 3.
-The assessments must meet the assessment criteria which appear at Appendix 4.
+The Youth Course and Youth Bail Course will meet the course outcomes which appear at appendix 3.
+The assessments must meet the assessment criteria which appear at appendix 4.
 Associate Prosecutors may not appear in the Youth court or deal with youth bail applications until they are assessed as competent to do so.